ipastusi/truststore-maven-plugin/README.md

 - X.509 certificates downloaded at runtime from servers using provided URLs,
 - or X.509 certificates stored on disk - both PEM and DER formats are supported,
-- or already existing truststores stored on disk - both JKS and PKCS12 formats are supported,
+- or X.509 certificates extracted from existing truststores stored on disk - truststores in both JKS and PKCS12 formats are supported,
 - or any combination of the above.

 Option to download certificates dynamically is particularly handy when the server(s) certificates expire frequently, or